Natay/bioinformatics-recipes/README.md

-# Bioinformatics utilities
+# Bioinformatics code

+The software in this repository are not meant to provide generic and reusable components.

+The code here was written to support short and focused solutions needed to complete custom analyses.

-Utility scripts used in recipes published via:
+Some of the programs in this repository are used in recipes published via:

 https://www.bioinformatics.recipes

-Software in this repository is not meant to provide generic and reusable components.

-Instead, the code here is meant to support minimalistic and quick solutions needed to complete certain analyses.